Meet Bookshare, the Inclusive Learning Tool Making Teachers’ Lives Easier

 Photo of a Black father and son sitting on a couch smiling as they look at a laptop

-If a student qualifies for Bookshare, they have access to it anywhere and on any device like laptops, Chromebooks, smartphones, and tablets.
+If a student qualifies for Bookshare, they have access to it anywhere.
+With the new Bookshare Reader app, students can access books on web, mobile, and even Alexa smart speaker devices.
 Because of this, it’s a wonderful tool to provide parents who want their child to read more at home.
+It also serves as a powerful resource in the classroom, allowing teachers to provide all students with equal access to the texts being read and used during instruction.
 Bookshare has an enormous library of popular fiction and nonfiction books.
 Students will be able to find books on almost any topic that interests them, that their teachers assigned, or that their friends are currently reading.
 Parents can learn more about how to use the app on the company’s website.